Map out exactly how opportunities come into the business

 Trust and relationships are ahead of repeatable commercial systems

-| Type | Action | Why | Target | Done when |
+| Area | What to Do | Why It Matters | Due | How You'll Know It's Done |

 |---|---|---|---|---|

-| Sales | Map how opportunities actually enter the business | Trust is ahead of systems; leadership needs an honest picture of which relationships and introductions still drive the funnel. | Day 10 | Single diagram of sources with % estimates agreed by sales and marketing |
+| Sales | Map out exactly how opportunities come into the business | Leadership needs a clear, honest view of which relationships and introductions are driving the pipeline, not assumptions. | Day 10 | A single diagram showing lead sources with estimated percentages, agreed on by both sales and marketing |

-| Sales | Document the standard path from intro to qualified opp | Referral-led growth breaks when every deal follows a different informal path. | Day 21 | One-page playbook used in deal reviews |
+| Sales | Write down the standard path from first introduction to a qualified opportunity | When every deal follows a different informal process, referral-based growth becomes hard to scale or hand off. | Day 21 | A one-page process document that gets used in deal review meetings |

-| Type | Action | Why | Target | Done when |
+| Area | What to Do | Why It Matters | Due | How You'll Know It's Done |

 |---|---|---|---|---|

-| Strat | Package a repeatable offer for partner or customer introductions | Relationships scale when advocates know exactly what to say and who to send. | Day 60 | One-pager and email template in use |
+| Strategy | Create a simple, reusable offer that partners or existing clients can easily share | Advocates send more referrals when they know exactly who to send and what to say about you. | Day 60 | A one-page summary and an email template are ready and in use |

-| Type | Action | Why | Target | Done when |
+| Area | What to Do | Why It Matters | Due | How You'll Know It's Done |

 |---|---|---|---|---|

-| Sales | Institutionalize the channel that worked in days 31–60 | Trust-led firms stall when pilots end without budget, owner, and metrics. | Day 75 | Channel in operating plan with quarterly target |
+| Sales | Make the channel that worked in days 31–60 an official, funded part of the business | Pilots die when they end without a budget, an owner, or a target.
+Lock it in. | Day 75 | The channel is in the operating plan with a quarterly goal attached |

-| Sales | Set referral or partner goals with named accounts | Relationship motion scales when advocates know who to target next. | Day 90 | Account list and touch plan active |
+| Sales | Set specific referral and partner goals tied to named accounts | Relationship-based growth scales when your advocates know exactly who you want to meet next. | Day 90 | An account list and outreach plan are active |

-| Sales | Run a QCPR-style commercial review | Funds and boards align faster when trust, pipeline, and ops are on one scorecard. | Day 100 | Review held; next-quarter priorities logged |
+| Sales | Hold a formal commercial review (similar to a quarterly business review) | Leadership and investors align faster when pipeline health, sales activity, and operational results are all reviewed together in one place. | Day 100 | The review has been held and next-quarter priorities are written down |

-| Focus | Questions for your team |
+| Topic | Questions to Answer |

 |---|---|

-| What worked | Which motions, channels, or fixes produced pipeline or revenue you would repeat?
-Name owners and leading indicators that proved reliable. |
+| What worked | Which channels, outreach approaches, or operational fixes generated new pipeline or revenue you would do again?
+Who owned them, and what were the early signs they were working? |

-| Prioritize next | Given capacity and concentration risk, what are the top 2–3 commercial bets for the next quarter?
-What will you stop doing? |
+| What's next | Given your team's capacity and the risk of being too dependent on a small number of clients, what are the top 2–3 commercial priorities for next quarter?
+What will you stop doing to make room? |

 This section is for your team's working notes.
 Nothing here is scored or shared until you choose to.